Learn how to make simple fabric pumpkins from scrap fabric! These make the cutest fall decor. Plus, they’re incredibly cheap!

 Eeeep!
 I’ve been so excited for this post.
-Because Fall is my favorite time of year.
-And these pumpkins are the perfect DIY decoration to welcome the season (and, bonus, they can be used all the way through November, depending on the fabric you choose!).
+Because fall is my favorite time of year.
+And these pumpkins are the perfect DIY decoration to welcome the season.

-- fabric of your choice (I used up some scraps in my stash, but you could use old flannel shirts or velvet from thrifted clothes–I really want to try that!)
+- fabric of your choice: I used some scraps in my stash, but you could use old flannel shirts or velvet from thrifted clothes–which I’m dying to try next!

-- felt, wooden dowel cut in pieces, or small branches (for stems)
+- stems: you can use felt, wooden dowel cut in pieces, or small branches

 - hot glue gun

 - sewing machine (preferred, but not necessary as you’ll only sew one seam with the machine and it could easily be done by hand…or even hot glued if you want)

 Press your fabric to remove any wrinkles if needed.

 Cut your fabric into a rectangle with its length approximately twice its width.
 (The measurements for these pumpkins are not really exact, so you have some wiggle room if your piece of fabric isn’t a perfect size.)
 To get a taller pumpkin, increase the width.
 To get a wider pumpkin, increase the length.

 Step 2: Sew a Seam Down One Side

 Once you have your rectangle of fabric, fold it in half, with right sides together so you roughly have a square (I’m pretty sure that fold is called hamburger style).